 Read these Instructions for Use carefully before you use EpiPen® or EpiPen Jr®.
-Before you need to use your EpiPen® or EpiPen Jr®, make sure your health care professional shows you the right way to use it.
+Before you need to use your EpiPen® or EpiPen Jr®, make sure your healthcare provider shows you the right way to use it.
 Parents, caregivers, and others who may be in a position to administer EpiPen® or EpiPen Jr® Auto-Injector should also understand how to use it as well.
-If you have any questions, ask your health care professional.
+If you have any questions, ask your healthcare provider.